cqx931/ddc2019Workshop/README.md

   * I.Share what you learnt today with your friends and parents!
   * More: Find a web service that you use and [add a comment](https://edit.tosdr.org/services).
 Contribute to the community and help others to understand Terms of Services as well!
   * II.Finish up your browser extension by designing your own logo
-  * If you like what you made and want other people to use your browser extension, publish your browser extension in chrome extension store by following instructions from [this page](https://developer.chrome.com/webstore/publish)!
+  * More: If you like what you made and want other people to use your browser extension, publish your browser extension in chrome extension store by following instructions from [this page](https://developer.chrome.com/webstore/publish)!

 ### References
 * [Ten weird tricks for resisting surveillance capitalism in and through the classroom . . . next term!](https://www.hastac.org/blogs/erin-glass/2018/12/27/ten-weird-tricks-resisting-surveillance-capitalism-and-through-classroom)